The Most Beautiful Beaches in Cinque Terre, Italy

 From the village, there are signposts leading to the main lookout/photo spot in Manarola.
 From here, you can follow the trail heading around to the right (away from the village) to find another small harbour with a dedicated swimming area.

-This space was far less busy when I visited Cinque Terre, with just a handful of people swimming and snorkeling around the rocks.
+This space was far less busy when I visited Cinque Terre, with just a handful of people swimming and snorkelling around the rocks.
 A good option if you’re after a bit more space.

 Riomaggiore Beaches